AksanDotDev/discord.py_workshop/part_2.md

 ```

 Here we are bringing in some support for typing, you see discord.py has a lot of super intelligent converters that can give us arguments in the form we need them, but to do this we need to be able to tell the library what form that is.
-Here is where we make some heavier use of the typing library that with the `str` hint and we want to use `Union` to do it, in effect `Union` lets us give a list of potential types for an argument to be, here either a channel or a person.
+Here is where we make some heavier use of the typing library that with the `str` hint and we want to use `Union` to do it.
+In effect `Union` lets us give a list of potential types for an argument to be, here either a channel or a person.
 *Side note, how you get a bot into a group DM is an advanced exercise left for the reader.*
 Now we can tell it the kinds of argument we want and it will try to convert whatever is passed in that space into one of those types as best it can.